A scenario for AdS${}_2$ and dS${}_2$ emergence from quantum fluctuations: Outlook

 \section{Outlook}

 There are several interesting venues in relation to the suggested ansatz for spacetime emergence.
 The present text has provided examples of what the suggested emergence from entanglement --- in specific, from quantum particles and their interactions --- directly in the spacetime would be characterised by for general $2D$ theories.
 However, the model is not fully developed.
 To begin with, it would be of interest to phrase the overlap in position probability distribution of the particles in terms of entanglement entropy, and get a thorough connection to how entanglement entropy connect to emergent spacetime in the gauge/gravity duality.
 With a better understanding of how the entanglement between the particles can be described, it would also be of interest to compare the gauge/gravity duality results relating to ensembles on the boundary, as observed for Jackiw--Teitelboim gravity \cite{Jackiw:1984je,Teitelboim:1983ux} in \cite{Saad:2019lba}, with the particle entanglement in the suggested ansatz for spacetime emergence.
 At a first glance, an average over fluctuating particle properties would seem to fit well with a requirement of an ensemble in the boundary theory.
+The reason for this is simple, and has parallels in fluid dynamics (molecule velocity vs fluid velocity).
+The particle interactions in the ansatz are not uniquely specified, but include statistical variations around a mean interaction range, which survives into the effective theory.
+From the perspective of the effective theory, a particle can only have one set interaction range (the mean value), yet to describe a given particle's interaction range as seen from the effective theory, one would have to specify a probability distribution over different ranges.
+From the point of view of the effective theory, this would appear as a distribution over a set of different effective theories, similar to the concept of an ensemble.
 In addition, it might be possible (and useful) to phrase the interactions in the suggested ansatz in terms of a matrix model.

 Provided that the $2D$ scenarios for spacetime emergence under the suggested ansatz continue to show promise and compatibility with features of spacetime emergence that have been identified, the model should also be extended to higher-dimensional theories, which allow for more degrees of freedom as discussed in \cite{Karlsson:2021ffs}.
 Constructions involving those need further investigation.
 In addition, the present analysis focusses solely on spacetime regions where only quantum fluctuations are present.
 A scenario with out-of-the-vacuum particles passing through would include interactions between the quantum fluctuations and the other particles, altering the properties of the quantum fluctuations and in that way causing backreaction.
 Precisely how this would occur is outside the scope of this text.